Air Forces Memorial: Design

 The memorial was commissioned and is maintained by the Commonwealth War Graves Commission.
 The architect was Sir Edward Maufe with sculpture by Vernon Hill.
 The engraved glass and painted ceilings were designed by John Hutton, and the poem engraved on the gallery window was written by Paul H Scott.
 It was the first post-World War II building to be listed for architectural merit.

 From the memorial there are views over the River Thames and Runnymede Meadow, where Magna Carta was sealed by King John in 1215.
 Distant views of London may be had from the viewpoint in the memorial tower; such monuments as the London Eye and the arch of Wembley Stadium are visible on clear days.
 Windsor Castle and the surrounding area can be seen to the West.

 Location

-The memorial is on Coopers Hill Lane, Englefield Green, next to the former Runnymede campus of Brunel University and Kingswood Hall of Royal Holloway, University of London since 1965 when it was converted from a convent.
+The memorial is on Coopers Hill Lane, Englefield Green, next to the former Runnymede campus of Brunel University and the now defunct Kingswood Hall.

-For location map, showing its proximity to other Runnymede memorials, see Runnymede.